Skip to content

 Advanced setup allows you to use the Liveness module, Identification module or both.

-1. To use the Face liveness module, you should install and configure a PostgreSQL DB and an S3 compatible object storage.
-Also, you should specify FaceApi relevant variables to SQL and Storage.
+1. To use Face liveness, you should install and configure a database from the supported list and an S3-compatible object storage.
+Also, you need to specify FaceApi parameters for a database and storage via a YAML file, see the Configuration page for details.

 Face liveness

-Refer to the Install PostgreSQL with APT on Ubuntu guide.
+Refer to the Install PostgreSQL for Linux platforms.

 Configure PostgreSQL: